 Use it and observe the difference between the temperatures of each component.
 A larger case will most likely help if you see a positive result.

-Now we will look at why components get hotter than they should, which will result in your computer’s temperature getting warmer.
+Now we will look at why components get hotter than they should, making your computer’s temperature warmer.

 If you have taken care of the above causes of a hotter computer, you can narrow things down by looking into these individual causes.

-The CPU is one of the most typical components that generate heat inside a computer.
+The CPU is a typical component that generates heat inside it.

 It relies on good quality cooling products to deliver the best performance without generating too much heat.